Hip Dysplasia in Infants: Causes, Signs & Treatments | A Pediatric PT’s Guide For Parents

 The Impact of Proper Positioning

 To promote hip health when baby-wearing, we want baby facing you (not outwards), and to aim for the legs to be in what is referred to as the “M” position.
 Think of the bottom points of the M being the feet (on either side), and their bottom (in the middle).
 The upper points of the M would be their knees.
+An image of this description can be found here

 This positioning encourages the most congruent position of the thigh bone and hip (which make up the hip joint), and supports healthy hip joint development.